 Based on the Ferengi character chart for the LCARS 47 Project.
 Tried to keep it phonetic where possible (compare with original chart on www.lcars47.com to see where the more counterintuitive mapping comes in, such as l- sounds mapped to z- dakuon, etc.).
 Clones encouraged!

 A featural abjad loosely inspired by Canadian Aboriginal and Kaktovik for an in-development conlang.
-This is a right-to-left script which uses the Hebrew keyboard as its base (though with the Latin US Standard layout for corresponding sounds).
+This is a right-to-left script which uses the standardd Hebrew keyboard as its base (though with the Latin US Standard layout for corresponding sounds).
 The letters are all lowercase.
 The numbers are in hexadecimal (0-9, A-F) and are written left-to-right.
-Make sure CAPS+SHIFT is on when typing A-F or you'll get Hebrew characters.
+Numbers and punctuation require CAPS to be enabled to work properly.

 The parabolas are typed using lowercase consonants.
 The direction represents place of articulation: right=labial, up=alveolar, down=(pre/)palatal, left=velar~uvular, circle=glottal.
 Plain letters are voiceless fricatives.
 A dot in the center is a plosive.
 A line from the center voices the sound.
 A zigzag is a nasal.
 A line towards the center is an approximant (l and y).
 Words are separated by single spaces.

 Typing a lower case vowel will return the relevant mater lectionis.
 Typing any upper case letter after F will return a character in the wrong orientation, so don't do that.
-Due to the structure of the language and keyboard limitations, typing ? returns the symbol for m, @ returns j, and & returns an irrelevant Hebrew character.
+Due to the structure of the language and keyboard limitations, typing ? returns the symbol for m, @ returns j, and & returns +.
 Besides those, all other basic Latin punctuation is represented.

 Troubleshooting (stuff I ran into on Mac): Can't type the glottal stop (') ?
 Use "a" instead.
 Some characters are broken?
 Remove the font from the fontbook, find the .ttf, and re-install it if it now has a picture on it with a writing sample.
 Somehow that works.